joaks1/PyMsBayes/doc/source/tutorials/background.rst

    :figwidth: 60 %
    :alt: divergence model 111

-   A cartoon showing three population-pairs of lizards that co-diverge due to an event 260,000 years ago.
+   A cartoon showing three pairs of lizard populations that co-diverge due to an event 260,000 years ago.

 We can think of this as a particular *divergence model* where all three pairs of populations share the same divergence-time parameter.